-The following procedure explains how to enable Mellanox's OFED software package and remove the OFED software included by default in the operating system software on your cluster.
+The following procedure explains how to enable Mellanox's OFED 2.4-1.0.0 software package and remove the OFED software included by default in the operating system software on your cluster.

-Procedure 4-10 To enable Mellanox OFED
+Procedure 4-7 To enable Mellanox OFED

-- 1. Log in as root to the admin node. - 2.
-Download the Mellanox software package to the /tmp directory on the admin node from its location on SGI Supportfolio.
+- 1. Log into the admin node as the root user. - 2.
+Log into SGI Supportfolio. - 3.
+Use the scp(1) command to copy the appropriate Mellanox software packages to the /tmp directory on the admin node from their location on SGI Supportfolio.